MegaGlest/megaglest-source/docs/README.compiling-windows.txt

 7. megaglest.exe

-Option B) USing VC++ IDE:
+Option B) Using VC++ IDE:

 1. Download the dependencies archive listed above and decompress its contents into the 'source' directory (where you see glest_game, g3d_viewer, etc).
    This should create a subdirectory called "win32_deps" with many files and subdirectories in it.

-2. Open the VC++ 2010 Solution file in trunk\mk\windoze called Glest-2010.sln within
+2. Start the Visual C++ 2010 IDE and open the solution file:
-   the Visual C++ IDE.
+   \mk\windoze\Glest-2010.sln

-3. Right Click on the top level Glest node in Solution Explorer and select 'Rebuild All'.
+3. Right Click on the top level 'Glest' node in Solution Explorer and select 'Rebuild All'.

-If you had no errors all binaries will be created in trunk\data\glest_game.
+If you had no errors all binaries will be created in \data\glest_game.
-Before running MegaGlest you must run the CopyWindowsRuntimeDlls_2010.bat batch.
+Before running MegaGlest you must run CopyWindowsRuntimeDlls_2010.bat.
-You should now be able to just run glest_game.exe.
+You should now be able to just run megaglest.exe.

 2.3 Installation

 We provide NSIS based installation packages.
-By default, these will create a system-wide installation below Program Files and setup Desktop icons for simplified access.
+By default, these will create a system-wide installation below %ProgramFiles% and setup Desktop icons for simplified access.
 User specific configuration will be stored within the directory tree the %AppData% environment variable points to.